rsantamaria/papercrop/README.md

 Append RAILS_ENV=test to both commands to prepare each database for testing

-In order to fully test our gem, we needed to use [Selenium](http://docs.seleniumhq.org/download/).
+In order to fully test our gem, we needed to use the [Poltergeist gem](https://github.com/teampoltergeist/poltergeist) and [PhantomJS](http://phantomjs.org/).
 Getting this setup is beyond the scope of this Readme.

-Once you have everything setup, you should be able `appraisal rake` from the root directory have everything run.
-If you've installed Selenium properly, you should see an automated instance of your browser _(eg. Firefox)_ pop up and run through some of the integration tests.
+Once you have everything setup, you should be able to execute `appraisal rake` from the root directory have everything run.

 That's all!